PeterCamilleri/CX16/docs/proc_grammar.md

 {a}          | Zero or One a.
 {a}\*        | Zero or More a.
 {a}\+        | One or More a.
+eol          | A special mark for end of line.

 When needed, parenthesis are used to disambiguate the meaning of grammar statements.